 # export _POSIX2_VERSION=199209

 # export SETUP_LIBC=glibc-2.1

-Then third, tell the installer that we are running on a 32-bit system.
+Third, tell the installer that we are running on a 32-bit system.

 # linux32 ./linux_installer.sh